 2. The White-tail Deer in New Brunswick

 First, let’s look at some historical perspective.
 The white-tailed deer is, for most of the Province, an invasive species; prior to the 1800s, it was not particularly common in New Brunswick (Wright 1951).
 Likely, deer were confined to the more southerly parts of the Province and probably not widespread.
 Cold winters have probably restricted white-tailed deer populations in this part of northeastern North America since 1000 AD or so.
 Reports from early European settlers, such as Nicolas Denys, refer to First Nations people hunting moose, beaver and bear, but not deer.
-From an article published at the apparently defunct Elements NB website, Stephen Clayden noted:
+From an article published at the apparently defunct Elements NB website (you can still find it via the Internet Archive), Stephen Clayden noted:

 “Although caribou numbers in northeastern North America were already much reduced by the late 1800s from those of previous centuries, the ultimate extinction of the species in New Brunswick, Nova Scotia, and adjoining mainland regions appears to have coincided with the influx and explosive population growth of white-tailed deer.
 Deer were rare in the Maritimes in the early 1600s, and remained so for most of the next three hundred years.
 A scarcity of immature forest cover and clearings, their principal habitat, was probably the main factor limiting expansion of the white-tail’s range.
 But as deer spread northward in the wake of European settlement, both caribou and moose populations were affected.
 In areas with a high density of deer, many moose succumbed to a mysterious sickness.
 However, while moose and deer established a somewhat precarious coexistence, caribou perished.”